chrisclark/blog/content/engineering-at-companies-that-dont-sell-software.md

 <a name="footnote2">2</a>: I do still believe that bad engineers are
 more likely to be hiding out at Type B companies, but that has no bearing if you are trying to recruit top performers.
 You'll spot them right away.
-The difference between MIT and Georgia Tech is not at the top of the class; both have some of the world's best.
+The difference between MIT and Virginia Polytech is not at the top of the class; both have some of the world's best.
 But at the bottom of the class, there's more room to hide in a larger, less focused organization.

+<a name="footnote3">3</a>: Popular, influential open-source projects
+came out of Type B companies all the time.
+The New York Times alone produces incredible open source projects, from D3 to their Objective-C Style Guide, to Gizmo.
+And don't forget that Django was created by the Lawrence Journal-World newspaper.

-<a name="footnote3">3</a>: Excluding Amazon Web Services, of
+<a name="footnote4">4</a>: Excluding Amazon Web Services, of
 course.
 I'm talking about Amazon the retailer.